Air Handling Unit Installation: What to Expect

 Electrical Installation

-The electrical work typically happens alongside or immediately after mechanical installation.
+The electrical work typically happens alongside or immediately after mechanical installation, covering main power supply connection, control panel wiring, sensor and actuator connections, BMS integration, and safety interlocks.

 Commissioning